-Probably Hungary's most famous wine is named after the town of Tokaj in the north-east of the country near the borders with Slovakia and Ukraine.
-The word "Tokaj" is probably of Hunnic-Turkish origin and means "forest by the river".
-It was first mentioned in a chronicle at the end of the 11th century, where the passage of a Cumanian army over the river Tisza is described at "Thocoyd".
-King Béla IV. founded Hungarian viticulture on a larger scale.
-(1235-1270), the first boom in the Tokaj region took place in the 13th and 14th centuries.
-When the very first Tokaj aszú was produced in its present form is no longer known, but it is certainly one of the first wines made from botrytised noble sweet berries.
+Probably Hungary's best-known wine is named after the town of Tokaj in the north-east near the borders with Slovakia and Ukraine.
+The word "Tokaj" is probably of Hunnic-Turkish origin and means something like "forest by the river".
+It was first mentioned in a chronicle at the end of the 11th century, where the crossing of a Cumanian army over the river Tisza at "Thocoyd" is described.
+Hungarian viticulture on a larger scale was founded by King Béla IV (1235-1270), and the first boom in the Tokaj region occurred in the 13th and 14th centuries.
+It is no longer possible to determine when the very first Tokaj Aszú was produced, but it is certainly one of the first wines made from botrytised noble sweet berries.

 There is a vast number of sources on the web where one can acquire knowledge about wine.
 But none has the scope, timeliness and accuracy of the information in the encyclopaedia at wein.plus.
 I use it regularly and rely on it.Sigi Hiss

 freier Autor und Weinberater (Fine, Vinum u.a.), Bad Krozingen